wllmtrng/Resume/resume.md

         - Within one year, software team fielded 3 major system releases under 6 month release cycles, as opposed to the previous team working on the traditional 1-2 year release cycle
-        - Main developer on a personally initiated effort to refactor a flawed design with the touch system responsible for multiplexing mission critical video sources on the ground control system **[Linux, POSIX sockets, sigslot, X11/motif, C/C++]**
+        - Spearheaded effort to refactor by using MVC and OO principles, a flawed design with the touch system responsible for multiplexing mission critical video sources on the ground control system.
+        **[Linux, POSIX sockets, sigslot, X11/motif, C/C++]**
         - Main system release was named as a finalist in Aviation Week Program of Excellence Awards, 2015.